vitush/rea-1/README.md

 - Next packages must be installed locally to be able to deploy the application:
     - awscli
     - git
-    - docker
+    - docker (docker.io)
     - jq

+- AWSCli needs to be configured:
+  Use `aws configure` command.

 - Permissions:
+    - Make sure the curent useer have permissions to run docker (Is member of 'docker' group).
-    CloudFormation stack require lot of different permissions to create different resources.
-Use Admin account.
+    - CloudFormation stack require lot of different permissions to create different resources.
+Use Admin account in order to simplify installation.

 # Installation
     Let pretend we want to deploy application using name "simple-sinatra-app1"